This post may contain affiliate links. Please read our disclosure policy.

 - The outside will form a thick, brown crust (thinner and less brown if you've used a pullman pan with a lid), and the loaf will sound somewhat hollow inside when you tap it firmly but gently with your forefinger.

-- Remove the loaf from the oven, and allow the bread to cool for about 10 minutes in the pan.
-Transfer the bread from the pan to a wire rack, remove any parchment paper, and allow the loaf to cool completely.
+- Remove the loaf from the oven, and allow the bread to cool for about 10 minutes in the pan (if it hasn't been removed).
+Transfer the bread to a wire rack, remove any parchment paper, and allow the loaf to cool completely (ideally at least 1 hour and up to 2).
 Slice the cool loaf into 10 equal slices with a serrated knife.

 - Wrap the cooled loaf and any slices tightly in plastic wrap and store at room temperature for up to 2 days.